COSC481W-2022Fall/capstone-project-destiny-s-child/README.md

 Hi, My name is Mohammed Benloucif and I am in my senior year at Eastern Michigan, on track to recieving a Bachelors of Science in Computer Science (Curriculum).
 I will mostly be taking part in frontend development.
 This is my first time developing a mobile application and I am always ready to learn new skills.

 Hello everyone, my name is Mohamed Kaid I'm a senior at Easter Michigan.
 I do have some experience in android studio, and I do plan on helping where ever I'm needed.
 This is a good opportunity for me to have both the experience in developing an app and work with a team.

+Hello everyone, my name is Fabian Mendoza.
+I do have some experience developing web apps.
+This would be the first time I'll be working on an app so this will be challenging but fun as well.